jasonemiller/jasonemiller.github.io/radio.md

 permalink: /amateur-radio/
 ---

-This page is for information about the _CSUCI Amateur Radio Interest Group_ (KN6ZYB).
+This page is for information about the _CSUCI Amateur Radio Interest Group_ (KN6ZYB) and the <a href="https://csuci.campuslabs.com/engage/organization/studentamatureradio">_CSUCI Student Amateur Radio Club_</a>.

+## Club Meetings

+Meetings for Spring 2025 are at noon on the first and third Thursdays of the month, except where noted (e.g., Spring Break), in Del Norte 3550:

+6 Feb:
+: Prof. Ben Kuo will present on 'Come Learn How Radio Can Save Your Life.'

+20 Feb:
+: Prof. Miller will tell you how to prepare for, take, and pass the Technician's licensing exam.
+He'll also talk about types of radios available to folks like us.

+6 Mar:
+: ``How to talk on the radio.''
+We'll have an hands-on activity that will show everyone how to use a hand-held amateur radio.
+If you have a hand-held of your own, bring it to the meeting.
+(Consider bringing its manual, too, if you can put your hands on it.)
+If you don't have your own radio, the club can lend you one to use for the activities.
+No amateur radio license is required for these activities.
+We'll talk about the parts of a hand-held radio, how to change its frequency, setting squelch, how to send a message, and how you should hold the radio when you talk into it.
+Then we'll practice what we learned by simulating what is called a radio net (or network) that is moderated by a net controller.
+It's gonna be great.

+20 Mar:
+: Topic is to be determined.
+If you have ideas or requests, email <a href="mailto:neysi.reyes662@myci.csuci.edu">Neysi</a>, the club president.
+(Note:  this is likely a Spring Break day, so we plan to shift the meeting up or back a week.)

+3 April:
+: Topic is to be determined.
+If you have ideas or requests, email <a href="mailto:neysi.reyes662@myci.csuci.edu">Neysi</a>, the club president.

+17 April:
+: Topic is to be determined.
+If you have ideas or requests, email <a href="mailto:neysi.reyes662@myci.csuci.edu">Neysi</a>, the club president.

+1 May:
+: Topic is to be determined.
+If you have ideas or requests, email <a href="mailto:neysi.reyes662@myci.csuci.edu">Neysi</a>, the club president.

-## Interest Group Meetings
+## Other Meetings

-The campus amateur radio clubs will meet **at noon on the first Tuesday of every month**.
-Locations tBA, but when in doubt, show up at the Radio Room (Del Norte 3512).

-Watch for additional meetings on Tuesdays at noon or in the radio room.
+Officers of the student club plan to meet at noon on the Tuesdays before a club meeting.
+They will generally convene at the Radio Room.

+We also hope to schedule some Get On The Air activities outside where we set up radios, batteries, and antennas for all to see.
+If you want to be involved in that, email <a href="mailto:neysi.reyes662@myci.csuci.edu">Neysi</a>, the club president.

 ## Radio Room

 Our Radio Room in Del Norte 3512 is alive and kicking.
-We have fice transcievers (three dual band UHF/VHF, one HF/UHF/VHF, all Yaesu made; and we have one 220MHz transceiver).
+We have five transcievers (three dual band UHF/VHF, one HF/UHF/VHF, all Yaesu made; and we have one 220MHz transceiver that isn't connected yet).
 We have six runs of LMR-400 between the room and the roof along with two runs of CAT6 cable.
 On the roof, we have five Comet CX-333 antennas and one wire loop antenna for 40m.

-We also have three GOTA boxes with a power supply, a Yaesu 991, and a Yaesu FT500DM.
+We also have a GOTA box with a power supply, a Yaesu 991, and a Yaesu FT500DM.
 The GOTA box also has antennas - a buddipole and a CS-333 with tripod and mast.

 The radio room also has a few PCs with radio-related software installed (along with the standard campus software suite) ready to be used creatively.